 CIDOC CRM classes and properties are either primitive, or they are key concepts in the practical scope.

-Complements of CIDOC CRM classes are not declared, because, considering the Open World Assumption, there are no properties for complements of a class (see Terminology).
+Complements of CIDOC CRM classes are not declared, because, considering the Open World principle, there are no properties for complements of a class (see Terminology and first consequence of Monotonicity).

 A CIDOC CRM class is declared when: